devee8/soc-lore/events/a-fighting-night.md

 ### Interval IV: Parrot Training

 MC is in a jail map.
 Homa says that MC doesn't seem to be in sync with Baloor.
-They have caught Calamaties from the Sea of Chaos and put them in the jail.
+They have caught Calamities from the Sea of Chaos and put them in the jail.
 MC uses these to practice with Baloor.
 Balor gives MC and AoE skill.
-The objective is to get through the Calamaties and destroy the monument then escape by getting to the extraction point.
+The objective is to get through the Calamities and destroy the monument then escape by getting to the extraction point.

 ### Interval V: Go Go Maitha